NCAR/CVDP-ncl/README.md

 The CVDP is the predecessor to the <a href="https://github.com/NCAR/CVDP-LE">CVDP-LE</a>, a similar tool that explores internal and forced contributions to climate variability and change in coupled model “initial-condition” Large Ensembles and observations.
 Note that while many of the individual simulation metrics are similar between the CVDP and CVDP-LE, the CVDP-LE has more of a focus on ensemble metrics.
 For example, the CVDP-LE calculates the ensemble-mean (i.e., forced response) and ensemble-spread (i.e., internal variability) of each model, as well as quantitative metrics comparing the models to observations.

 # Getting Started
-View the <a href="https://github.com/NCAR/CVDP-ncl/blob/master/CVDP_readme.pdf">readme file</a> for details on how to run the CVDP.
+View the <a href="https://www.cesm.ucar.edu/projects/cvdp/documentation">CVDP documentation page</a> for details on how to run CVDP v6.0.0.

 # Input data
 The CVDP can read in the following data types as input: